 Please note, the instructions below are only if you normally get your medications filled in the United States.
-If you’ve forgotten your medication and are from outside the United States, you’ll need to see a medical provider in US to get medications.
+If you’ve from outside the United States and have forgotten your medication, you’ll need to see a medical provider in the US to get medications.

 There are three things you need to know:

 - You need to have a prescription that can be filled at the pharmacy